rebelsky/csc207c/_labs/hash-table-probing.md

 a.
 Is that the case?
 Why or why not?

 b.
-In `HashTableExpt`, uncomment the call to `matchingKeysExpt` to see what happens when two keys hash to the same location.
+In `HashTableExperiments`, uncomment the call to `matchingKeysExpt` to see what happens when two keys hash to the same location.

 c.
 Squash that second bug by updating `get` to check whether the key in the given cell matches the expected key.